alephium/www/src/content/news/the-desktop-wallet-2-0-d818bc1c722b/index.md

 ### Welcome WalletConnect

 The Desktop Wallet can now interacts with dApps directly using the WalletConnect protocol.
-You can comfortably use this <a href="https://walletconnect.com/" data-href="https://walletconnect.com/">awesome open-source protocol</a> to connect to dApps.
+You can comfortably use this <a href="https://walletconnect.com/" >awesome open-source protocol</a> to connect to dApps.
 When you connect your wallet to a dApp through WalletConnect, it’s easy to sign transactions, view account balances, and more.

-The example below shows a swap transaction in the <a href="https://alephium.github.io/alephium-dex" data-href="https://alephium.github.io/alephium-dex">Alephium DEX</a> (on testnet).
+The example below shows a swap transaction in the <a href="https://alephium.github.io/alephium-dex" >Alephium DEX</a> (on testnet).

 ![](image_44f65e2601.gif)